sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 * SNMP Sweeping

 ## Vulnerability Scanning
+Another useful task for penetration testing is scanning for vulnerabilities.
+There are many known vulnerabilities that give an experienced penetration tester an idea which exploits might be successful.
+Metasploit has several features that are used to scan for vulnerabilities.
+Some important ones are:
+* VCN Authentication
 * SMB Login Check
-* VCN Authentication
 * WMAP Web Scanner
+* Working with Nessus
 * Working with Nexpose
-* Working with Nessus

 # Comparison with other frameworks